derekkedziora/portfolio/index.md

 ## Contact

 I’m always happy to talk about content design!
-Whether you’d like some advice, a short-term project, or long-term collaboration please send me an email at **{{ site.email }}**.
+Whether you’d like some advice, have a short-term project, or are invested in long-term collaboration, please send me an email at **{{ site.email }}**.

 <div class="tag-list copy-buttons">